cpelaezdc/project_amazonfoods/README.md

         "review/time": "1303862400",
         "review/summary": "Good Quality Dog Food",
         "review/text": "I have bought several of the Vitality canned dog food products and have found them all to be of good quality.
 The product looks more like a stew than a processed meat and it smells better.
 My Labrador is finicky and she appreciates this product better than  most."
-    },
-    {
-        "product/productId": "B00813GRG4",
-        "review/userId": "A1D87F6ZCVE5NK",
-        "review/profileName": "dll pa",
-        "review/helpfulness": "0/0",
-        "review/score": "1.0",
-        "review/time": "1346976000",
-        "review/summary": "Not as Advertised",
-        "review/text": "Product arrived labeled as Jumbo Salted Peanuts...the peanuts were actually small sized unsalted.
-Not sure if this was an error or if the vendor intended to represent the product as \"Jumbo\"."
     }
 ]